 The TEMA also falls in this category, but I believe the TEMA could get you out of the market too early and you could miss extra profits.

-Regrettably, I find the MACD + TRIX indicator strategy too risky.
-Yet, it could be suitable for looser trading styles.
+Regrettably, we find the MACD + TRIX indicator strategy too risky.
+Yet, it could be suitable for traders with a greater appetite for risk.

-All things considered, the Money Flow index + MACD generates many fake signals, which we clearly want to avoid.
+All things considered, the Money Flow index + MACD generates many false signals, which we clearly want to avoid.

 Independent of these 5 strategies, our personal favorite is the bonus strategy, which combines the MACD trading strategy with the 20-period moving average.